rpcope1/Coedit/cesyms/readme.md

 must be setup in the [libman](https://github.com/BBasile/Coedit/wiki#library-manager-widget) as described in this [tutorial](https://github.com/BBasile/Coedit/wiki#lets-build-a-static-library).

-This tool is mandatory to enable the new _Symbol list widget_.
+This tool is mandatory to enable the new _symbol list widget_ (formerly called _static explorer_) It replaces DMD JSON output to list the declarations within a module.
-If missing, the old _static explorer widget_ still does the same but it's from far less efficient since it actually compiles while only the AST is needed.

-The new tool does not take the module correctness in account.